Flexible Work, Flourishing Regions: A New Vision for Public Sector Leadership

 Bayan Yazdani is a 2023 Menzies Global Voices Fellow.
 Applications for the 2026 Global Voices Fellowship are now open.
 If you are committed to leadership that bridges place and policy, champions equity of opportunity, and is willing to rethink how public institutions serve all Australians, we invite you to explore the Fellowship and stay connected with the Menzies Leadership Foundation’s broader emerging leadership community.

+At the Menzies Leadership Foundation, this is precisely the kind of leadership we exist to support: grounded in place, connected to community, and willing to ask the hard questions about who our institutions are actually designed to serve.
 Applications for the 2026 Global Voices Fellowship are now open.
-If you are committed to leadership that bridges place and policy and champions equity of opportunity, we invite you to explore the Fellowship and stay connected with the Menzies Leadership Foundation’s emerging leadership community.
+If you are committed to leadership that bridges place and policy and champions equity of opportunity for all Australians, we invite you to explore the Fellowship and stay connected with the Menzies Leadership Foundation’s emerging leadership community.